Pinching Antenna Systems (PASS) for Cell-Free Communications: Numerical Results

-This section introduces the simulation setups, benchmark schemes, and simulation results.
-As depicted in Fig.~\ref{setup}, the number of BSs, the number of users, and the number of waveguides in each BS are set as $L=2$, $K=4$, and $N=4$, respectively.
+This section introduces the simulation setups, benchmark schemes, and simulation results. {As depicted in Fig.~\ref{setup}, the number of BSs, the number of users, and the number of waveguides in each BS are set as $L=4$, $K=8$, and $N=4$, respectively.
 The height of PASS is set as $d_h=3$ m.
 The service is spanned by $D_x\times D_y=30\ \text{m} \times 30\ \text{m}$.
-The length of waveguides are set as $L=13$ m.
-The BS $1$ is deployed at $(0,0,d_h)$ m, while the BS $2$ is set at $(D_x,0,d_h)$ m.
-The PA deployment constraint with respect to waveguide length for BS $1$ is $0 \le x_{l,m,n}\le L$, while that for BS $2$ is $D_x-L \le x_{l,m,n}\le D_x$. {All users are evenly divided between the coverage areas of two base stations, and their distribution is uniform within those areas.} The noise power at user receiver is set as $\sigma^2=-80$ dBm.
-The power budget at BS is set as $P_l=P=10$ dBm, $\forall l$.
+The length of waveguides are set as $\hat{L}=13$ m.
+The BS $1$, $2$, $3$, and $4$ are deployed at $(0,D_y/4,d_h)$ m, $(0,-D_y/4,d_h)$ m, $(D_x,D_y/4,d_h)$ m, and $(D_x,-D_y/4,d_h)$ m, respectively.
+The PA deployment constraint with respect to waveguide length for BS $1$ and $2$ is $0 \le x_{l,m,n}\le L$, while that for BS $3$ and $4$ is $D_x-L \le x_{l,m,n}\le D_x$.
+All users are evenly divided between the coverage areas of four BSs, and their distribution is uniform within those areas.} The noise power at user receiver is set as $\sigma^2=-80$ dBm.
+The power budget at BS is set as $P_l=P=20$ dBm, $\forall l$.
 The waveguide effective refractive index is set as $n_e=1.4$.
 The carrier frequency is set as $f_c=28$ GHz.
 Unless otherwise specified, the parameter setup in following simulations are as decried above.
 Following benchmark schemes are compared to the proposed scheme

-\begin{enumerate} \item \textbf{MIMO Cell-Free:} The BS is equipped with $N$-antenna ULA.
+\begin{enumerate} \item \textbf{multiple-input and multiple-output (MIMO) Cell-Free:} The BS is equipped with $N$-antenna ULA.
 The resulted optimization problem can be solved by \textbf{Algorithm~\ref{algorithm2}} with $M=1$. \item \textbf{Uniformly Distributed PASS Assisted Cell-Free:} The PAs on each waveguide are uniformly distributed. \item \textbf{Discrete PASS Assisted Cell-Free:} The PAs on each waveguide can only be applied to $Z$ predefined sockets. \end{enumerate} In the simulation figures, legend ``C-PASS'' denotes the proposed PASS assisted cell-free system where the positions of the PAs can be continuously adjusted.
 Legend ``D-PASS'' denotes the proposed PASS assisted cell-free system where the PAs can only be attached to several predefined discrete positions.
 Legend ``U-PASS'' denotes the proposed PASS assisted cell-free system where the PAs are uniformly distributed along each waveguide.
 Legend ``MIMO'' denotes the conventional MIMO enabled ISAC system.